How to Take CBD: Best Ways To Use Hemp Oil Effectively

 You can increase absorption surface area by swishing CBD oil around your gums — this will allow the CBD to reach more vessels.

 Eat CBD Gummies Or Edibles

 Oral CBD products like capsules and gummies have a delayed onset because they need to pass through the liver and gut before reaching the bloodstream.
 They usually start acting after 40 minutes, with peak bloodstream levels between 1–6 hours.

-Both CBD gummies and capsules contain a fixed amount of CBD, which ensures consistent amounts of CBD in your system.
-Edibles are also the best way to take CBD if you want to schedule up your supplementation and don’t mind taking things slowly.
+CBD gummies and capsules contain a fixed amount of CBD, ensuring consistent amounts of CBD in your system.
+Edibles are also the best way to take CBD if you want to schedule your supplementation and don’t mind taking things slowly.

 The bioavailability of oral CBD is lower than from sublingual products.
 Only 20% of the ingested content ends up in your bloodstream, which is the top limit if you combine CBD with a carrier oil.

 If you want to boost the absorption rate of CBD edibles, you can chew them before swallowing so that part of their CBD content absorbs directly into the bloodstream.

 When you take CBD capsules or gummies, it has the highest risk of interacting with medications.
 That’s because CBD is processed in the liver and inhibits the functioning of the Cytochrome P450 system of enzymes responsible for drug metabolism.